tleaf1/cse15l-lab-reports/lab_report1.md

 <img width="520" alt="Screen Shot 2023-01-13 at 12 41 34 PM" src="https://user-images.githubusercontent.com/122562580/212415424-01787b17-704d-48ce-8610-a39bc57c5b45.png">

 Nice!
 You are now successfully navigating a remote server via the command line.
-If you wish to exit the terminal you can use the keyboard shortcut `Ctrl-D` or you can type in the command `exit`.
+If you wish to exit the terminal you can use the keyboard shortcut `Ctrl + D` or you can type in the command `exit`.

 For your own practice, here are some other commands you can use to explore this server: